 This blue pot isn’t plastic– it’s glazed.
 But the non-acetone nail polish remover trick still worked.

 Put some of the non-acetone nail polish remover on a cotton ball.
-Blot it onto the residue, and then rub the residue off.
+Blot it onto the sticky labels residue, allow it to dissolve the stubborn residue, and then rub the residue off.
 You may need to follow up with a paper towel.

 I use this trick on other things, like books with smooth covers.